Skip to main content

 Closed Studies

-Cognitive Effects of Oral p38 Alpha Kinase Inhibitor Neflamapimod in Dementia with Lewy Bodies (AscenD-LB)
+AscenD-LB: Cognitive Effects of Oral p38 Alpha Kinase Inhibitor Neflamapimod in Dementia with Lewy Bodies

 • The main objective of this study is to evaluate the effectiveness of a study drug called Neflamapimod on cognitive function in patients diagnosed with Dementia with Lewy Bodies.